Milwrick Flying "M" Airport

 Milwrick Flying "M" Airport (FAA LID: 3L7) is a privately owned, public use airport located three nautical miles (6 km) northeast of the central business district of Lincoln, a village in Alcona County, Michigan, United States.
 It was formerly known as Flying "M" Ranch Airport.

 Facilities and aircraft

 The airport covers an area of 10 acres (4 ha) at an elevation of 830 feet (253 m) above mean sea level.
+It has one runway, designated 9/27, with a turf surface that measures 2,200 by 90 feet (671 x 27 m).

+There is no fixed-base operator at the airport.

-It has one runway designated 9/27 with a turf surface measuring 2,200 by 90 feet (671 x 27 m).
-For the 12-month period ending December 31, 2010, the airport had 100 general aviation aircraft operations, an average of 8 per month.
+For the 12-month period ending December 31, 2020, the airport had 100 general aviation aircraft operations, an average of 8 per month.
+For the same time period, 3 aircraft were based at the airport, all single-engine airplanes.